AstroBookings/.github/profile/3-implementation/5_0-system.schema.md

         },
         executed_at: {
           bsonType: "date",
-          description: "must be a date and is required", },
+          description: "must be a date",
+        },
         data: {
           bsonType: "object",